-The plot of a story defines the sequence of events that draws the reader from beginning to end.
-Storytellers have experimented with how to structure the plot of a story since the dawn of literature.
+The plot of a story defines the sequence of events that propels the reader from beginning to end.
+Storytellers have experimented with the plot of a story since the dawn of literature.
 No matter what genre you write, understanding the possibilities of plot structure, as well as the different types of plot, will help bring your stories to life.

 So, what is plot?
 Is there a difference between plot vs. story?
-And what plot devices can you use to surprise the reader and improve the story itself?
+What plot devices can you use to surprise the reader?
+And how does plot relate to the story itself?

 But first, what is the plot of a story?
 Let’s investigate in detail.